There is no better time in Rome than golden hour.

 We began with spritz, because how else is there to start an education in Italian cocktail culture?

-In a super chic bar, we chatted about owing the Austrian’s big time for starting the spritz craze.
+Sitting down for a house spritz at uber-cool Salotto 42, we chatted about owing the Austrian’s big time for starting the spritz craze.

 We chatted about life in Rome, favorite haunts, and hopes for the bar hopping that was to come.

-From there, we wandered by the Pantheon and stopped for a moment to hear about Raphael’s raunchy last night out, before continuing on to Roman hangout #2.
+From there, we wandered by the Pantheon and stopped for a moment to hear about Raphael’s raunchy last night out, before continuing on to Bar del Fico.

 One of my favorite bars for one of my favorite drinks: the negroni.